alt250/awesome-travel/README.md

 * **[Nomad List][5]** - for [digital nomads][6] to find their next destination to
   travel or live and work.
 Also, good for travellers looking to find interesting facts about their next destination, either for planning or just for fun.
+* **[Famxplor][27]** - Find activities for your family vacations worldwide and live cherished holidays with your kids.
+World map featuring family travel blog posts to inspire you for your next family adventure.

 [1]: https://wikitravel.org/en/Main_Page
 [2]: https://moon.com/